-Excision is the complete removal of the skin lesion, which is sent to Pathology.
-After the lesion is removed, your skin will usually be repaired with stitches, to leave as neat a scar as possible.
+Excision is the complete removal of the skin lesion.
+The skin lesion is then sent to Pathology for testing.
+After we remove the lesion, we usually repair your skin with stitches, to leave as neat a scar as possible.
 You may need a local skin flap or skin graft repair to close your wound.
-If this is necessary, your doctor will discuss this with you.
+If you need this, your doctor will discuss this with you.